 Lack of access to the data needed for successful exploration

 The long term future of mining in Australia depends on finding and successfully targeting new resources to extract.
 Demand for Australian minerals remains strong, but there has been a decline in successful exploration, because of the difficulty involved in discovering what lies beneath the highly weathered rock and sedimentary basins that cover approximately 80 per cent of Australia.

-There are also difficulties with the geoscientific data required for successful exploration: much of it is in different formats, collected using different measurement techniques, housed in disconnected datasets and literature, and usually only collected for specific regional projects.
+There are also difficulties with access to the wealth of geoscientific data required for successful exploration: much of it is in different formats, collected using different measurement techniques, housed in disconnected datasets and literature, and usually only collected for specific regional projects.

 These valuable data are seldom available on a continental scale or aggregated in a consistent way.

-As part of the AuScope National Infrastructure Program, CSIRO has developed the Spatial Information Services Stack (SISS), which enables seamless access to the distributed, heterogeneous datasets of Australian Geological Surveys.
+As part of the AuScope National Infrastructure Program, CSIRO has developed the Spatial Information Services Stack (SISS), which enables seamless access to the distributed, heterogeneous datasets from Australia's geological surveys.

-AuScope is now the key portal for accessing data from several CSIRO exploration technologies, including:
+AuScope has become a key portal for accessing data from several of our exploration innovations, including:

 - Laterite chemistry, which enables underground gold deposits to be identified through analysis of surface soils chemistry